-To provide a sense of scale, recent estimates suggest that training a state-of-the-art large language foundation model (like OpenAI's GPT-4, Google's Gemini, and Anthropic's Claude 3.5) can require hundreds of petaflop-days of computing power13 and datasets comprising hundreds of billions of tokens, equivalent to millions of books worth of text.
+To provide a sense of scale, recent estimates suggest that training a state-of-the-art large language foundation model (like OpenAI's GPT-4, Google's Gemini, and Anthropic's Claude 3.5) can require hundreds of petaflop-days of computing power and datasets comprising hundreds of billions of tokens, equivalent to millions of books worth of text.

 Foundation models can be open source or closed source.
-For instance, Meta's Llama, Nvidia's NVLM, Mistral and X.ai's Grok are open-source large language models, meaning other firms are (relatively) free to use and adapt these foundation models.14 By contrast, Anthropic's Claude, OpenAI's GPT and Google's Gemini are closed source - the primary way to build on top of them is via paid access through the APIs their providers expose.
+For instance, Meta's Llama, Nvidia's NVLM, Mistral and X.ai's Grok are open-source large language models, meaning other firms are (relatively) free to use and adapt these foundation models.
+By contrast, Anthropic's Claude, OpenAI's GPT and Google's Gemini are closed source - the primary way to build on top of them is via paid access through the APIs their providers expose.

 It is worth nothing that some companies have developed multiple foundation models, each for a different "modality" (text, images, video, code): for instance, OpenAI has its GPT series, DALL-E, CLIP, Codex and Sora; Google has Gemini, ViT and AudioLM.
-And some foundation models are expanding to become "multi-modal": for instance, OpenAI's GPT-4V, Nvidia's NVLM-D-72B and Microsoft's LLaVA are designed to understand and generate both text and images.
+And some foundation models are expanding to become "multi-modal": for instance, including historical web content.
+GitHub hosts programming code repositories.
+Stack Exchange is a network of Q&A websites on various topics.